How much will this cost me?

 What documents do I need?

 You will need your original V5 from your bike along with your drivers license and insurance policy.
 Originals are required.
-Sometimes it is usefull to take a colour photocopy too.
+Sometimes it is useful to take a colour photocopy too.

 I have never ridden overseas before, what is it like?